-Within the S-track he will supervise a group of students that is working on an RDR1 project.
-Obviously, this means that for most students the S-track is more interesting.
+Within the S-track you will supervise a group of students that is working on an RDR1 project.

-If a student goes for the R-track, he doesn't really learn new things compared to the goals of RDR2.
-He only becomes more experienced in it.
+If a student goes for the R-track, the goals and aims are basically the same as in RDR2.
+But the student has the opportunity to become more experienced in doing research.